Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/12-axis-traffic-generator/README.md

 * Capture the AI Engine output in python.
 * Plot/Graph the data in python and compare against a golden reference model.

-To read more about the use of Vitis in the AI Engine flow see: *UG1076: Versal ACAP AI Engine Programming Environment Chapter 13: Running Hardware Emulation & Traffic Generators*.
+To read more about the use of Vitis in the AI Engine flow see:
+	*UG1076: AI Engine Tools and Flows User Guide, Chapter 4 Simulating-an-AI-Engine-Graph-Application : section Hardware Emulation & External Traffic Generator*.
+	*UG1393: Vitis Unified Software Platform Documentation: Application Acceleration Development, Chapter 4 Simulating the Application With The Emulation Flow : Section Working-with-I/O-Traffic-Generators*.

 ## Support